 Women in the screen arms underwent 673,765 annual screens till 31st December 2011.
 For every woman found to have ovarian cancer on screening, 2 additional women in the MMS group and 10 additional women in the USS arm had surgery where the ovaries were only found to have benign lesions or were normal.
 The surgical complication rate of these additional operations was around 3.1% (MMS) and 3.5% (USS) which matches the standard complication rate for such surgery.
 In addition, while screening did not raise anxiety, levels of worry were higher in women who had abnormal results and required additional 2nd line tests.
 Rarely women had complications related to having a blood test or an internal scan such as pain, bruising or cystitis.

 Our data at this point is not sufficient to recommend a National Screening Programme like for breast and cervical cancer.
-We estimate that further follow-up of approximately four years is required before we can confirm the reduction in deaths.
+We estimate that further follow-up is required before we can confirm the reduction in deaths.
 However, we remain hopeful that following this time period we will be able to provide the National Screening Committee with all the information they need to make a decision as to whether the NHS should have an ovarian cancer screening programme.
-Follow-up will now continue till 31st Dec 2018 when a second mortality and cost effectiveness analysis will be undertaken.
+Follow-up will now continue till 30th June 2020 when a second mortality and cost effectiveness analysis will be undertaken.

 The UKCTOCS data showing diagnosis at an earlier stage provides fresh impetus to continue to pursue screening as an option for reducing mortality in this most lethal of gynaecological cancers.
 We are greatly indebted to our trial participants, the funding agencies and the many NHS staff who have brought us so far.

 A meeting was held at the Royal College of Obstetrics and Gynaecology to present the results.
 The meeting was recorded and can be viewed by clicking on the following link:-

 Various media outlets reported on the results